google-deepmind/sonnet/docs/sonnet.md

 ##### Returns:

-  A collection of all submodules.
+  A sequence of all submodules.

 #### [`experimental.v2.Module.trainable_variables`](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/module/module.py?l=97)<a id="experimental.v2.Module.trainable_variables" />

-Collection of variables owned by this module and it's submodules.
+Sequence of variables owned by this module and it's submodules.

 Note: this method uses reflection to find variables on the current instance and submodules.
 For performance reasons you may wish to cache the result